-West Palm Beach Divorce Attorney
+West Palm Beach Divorce Lawyer & Family Law Attorney

 West Palm Beach is the seat of Palm Beach County and home to a diverse community of professionals, business owners, and families.
 Pazos Law Group represents West Palm Beach residents in divorce, child custody, and family law matters.